Best Betting Bonuses

 The main types of bonuses that bettors will most likely come across are discussed below:

-Risk-free bets are bonuses that give you your stake back, to a certain amount, in the scenario that the first bet that you place loses.
+Risk-free bets are bonuses that give you your stake back, up to a certain amount, in the scenario that the first bet that you place loses.
 Though it’s mainly used as a welcome bonus for new customers, risk-free bets are occasionally used during ongoing promos.

-So in case you’re very unsure about an upcoming bet and have the option to opt for a risk-free bet, doing so will technically "insure" your bet.
-If the bet ends up losing, you get your stake back and can use that refunded credit to place another bet.
+So in case you’re very unsure about an upcoming bet and have the option to opt for a risk-free bet, doing so will technically “insure” your bet.
+If the bet ends up losing, you get your stake back in bonus cash and can use that refunded credit to place another bet.
 In case the bet ends up winning, you lose nothing and can continue betting.